Introduction

 This makes VPN traffic an appealing target for intelligence-gathering, especially so during this period of heightened demand.

-The security risks posed by the involvement of companies like Huawei in the rollout of 5G outside of China are well-documented.
-Similarly, companies like Hikvision and Dahua have been blacklisted due to accusations that their surveillance technology has been used in state-sponsored human rights abuses in China.
+Similarly, companies like Hikvision and Dahua have been blacklisted due to accusations that their surveillance technology has been used in state-sponsored human rights abuses in China.[2]

 The world has been slower to catch up to the dangers posed by Chinese ownership of free VPN apps with hundreds of millions of users.

-These risks have intensified not only in light of the increased VPN demand but also as China seizes the opportunity posed by the pandemic to export its surveillance tech.
+These risks have intensified not only in light of the increased VPN demand but also as China seizes the opportunity posed by the pandemic to export its surveillance tech

-Shortly after we published this report, China introduced sweeping new security laws in Hong Kong.
 The powers allow for raids without a warrant, secret surveillance and confiscation of property related to national security offences.
 Authorities can also order the takedown of online material they believe breaches the law.

 These changes make it much harder to argue that Hong Kong-registered VPN apps with mainland Chinese ownership are somehow beyond reach of Beijing.

-It’s more important than ever to scrutinize those apps most vulnerable to state interference and raise awareness of the risks, so we reviewed the top 20 free mobile VPN apps in the US in each of Google Play and Apple’s App Store.
-We indentified 14 apps for further investigation of their ownership and corporate structure.
+We therefore reviewed the top 20 free mobile VPN apps in Google Play and Apple’s App Store in the United States.
+We identified 14 apps for further investigation of their ownership and corporate structure.